Martín Río

-Martín Río is an Argentine professional footballer who plays as a midfielder for Banfield, on loan from Liga MX club Querétaro.
+Martín Río is an Argentine professional footballer who plays as a midfielder for San Lorenzo, on loan from Talleres.

 Career

 Early career

 Río began his career at an early age, joining the youth team of Quilmes and later going on to join Racing Club.

 In 2020, aged 19, he joined Haro Deportivo in the Segunda División B, the third tier of the Spanish football league system.
 He did not make his debut, however, and was released after six months at the club.

 Talleres (RdE)

-In 2021, Río returned to Argentina to sign for third tier side Talleres (RdE).
+In 2021, Río returned to Argentina to sign for third-tier side Talleres (RdE).
 He made his debut on 15 June in the 1–1 draw against Defensores Unidos on the 13th matchday of the Apertura tournament, coming on as a second-half substitute for Ignacio Ruano.
 He scored his first and only goal for the club in the 4–2 loss against Comunicaciones on 19 December.